ardacolak/ardacolak/README.md

 - Worked with RTSP/IP camera streams and real-time video-processing pipelines.
 - Prepared structured model outputs for backend integration using JSON and Kafka.
 - Explored deployment workflows using Docker, AWS EC2 and NVIDIA Jetson Orin Nano.
-- Collaborated with software, backend and testing teams during development and evaluation processes.
+- Collaborated with software, backend and testing teams throughout development and evaluation processes.

 ### Karabük University IT Department